 Volusia County has many opportunities to get involved.
 Join our network of professionals and volunteers in the protection, restoration and appreciation of Volusia County's natural resources.
 View more information.

 This team of more than 50 permitted volunteers is trained to find and rescue young sea turtles that wash ashore due to heavy winds and surf.
 Volunteers look for the sea turtles in seaweed deposits that have been washed onto shore.
 The program is a partnership among Volusia County’s Environmental Management Division, the Marine Science Center, Beach Patrol, Florida Fish and Wildlife Conservation Commission, Volusia Turtle Patrol, Volusia Sea Turtle Society, and Ecological Associates.
+Currently, this program is at capacity for 2019.
 View more information.

 Volunteer firefighters respond to emergencies and help extinguish fires, clean and care for equipment, complete and maintain reports, and assist with community presentations.
 They may be tasked to drive fire apparatus, operate pumps, assist with EMS/rescue, and provide support services.
 Fire Police volunteers manage public access to emergency scenes and ensure the safety and security of personnel.
 Other special teams include communications, technical rescue, hazardous materials and rehab.
 View more information.